Fun Dental Facts & History

 Ancient Beliefs About Tooth Decay

 There are several ancient theories about the cause of tooth decay.
 Queen Elizabeth I was known to have discolored teeth.
 Paul Henter, a German traveler, believed that the excessive consumption of sugar may have discolored her teeth.
-Before 1960, Americans believed that a tooth worm, which either had appeared spontaneously or had bored its way into the tooth, caused the stabbing pain of a toothache.
+Before 1960, Americans believed that a tooth worm, which either appeared spontaneously or bored its way into the tooth, caused the stabbing pain of a toothache.
 If the tooth pain was severe, it meant that the worm was thrashing around.
+If the aching stopped, then the worm was at rest.
+Cultures all over the world held on to the notion of the tooth worm, even though many had no contact with each other.
+The folklore of the tooth worm persisted from ancient times to the beginning of the 18th century.
+It wasn't until 1960 that Dr. Paul Keyes discovered that tooth decay was caused primarily by bacteria known as Streptococcus Mutans.

 The Toothy Truth About George Washington

-By the time Washington became president of the United States in 1790, he only had one tooth, his lower left bicuspid.
+By the time Washington became president of the United States in 1790, he only had one tooth - his lower left bicuspid.
 When his dentures were made, this tooth was made to show through a hole in his lower denture.
 When President Washington sat for his inaugural painting, the artist, Gilbert Stuart, thought that his dentures were too short, making his cheeks and lips look sunken.
 He padded Washington's mouth with cotton attempting to restore the natural lines of his face.
-This technique did not work; instead he looked puffy in his portrait.
+This technique did not work.
+Instead, he looked puffy in his portrait.